 - Creating and maintaining effective environments for student learning

 - Understanding and organizing subject matter for student learning

 - Planning instruction and designing learning experiences for all students

 - Developing as a professional educator.

 Interns are teachers who are employed as a “teacher of record” in a classroom, but who have not obtained a Preliminary Teaching Credential.
-They have met subject matter competency and are enrolled in an intern program (either university based or provided through a specialized program such as NCSOE’s “Be A Teacher” Intern Program), but have not completed student teaching.
-(Note: Special Education teachers qualify as interns even if they currently hold a regular education MS or SS credential.)
+They have met subject matter competency and are enrolled in an Intern program (either university based or provided through a specialized program such as NCSOE’s “Be A Teacher” Intern Program), but have not completed student teaching.
+(Note: Special Education students qualify as Interns even if they currently hold a regular education MS or SS credential.)

 The “Be A Teacher” Intern Program is an alternative (non-university) pathway to earning a Preliminary Teaching Credential.
 In this two-year program, Interns work full-time as the “teacher of record” in the classroom while receiving on-site coaching from a qualified Mentor, course instructors and practicum supervisors and participating in state-approved courses two days a week (evenings or weekends).
 Upon successful program completion, NCSOE will submit a recommend for a Preliminary Teaching Credential on the teacher’s behalf to the Commission on Teacher Credentialing (CTC).